 Email titles or sentences written in all caps or containing exclamation points tend to be perceived as annoying, spammy as well as impolite to the recipients.

 According to the Radicati Group, over 85% of email recipients tend to prefer subject lines of incoming emails written in lowercase - which can dramatically influence the open rate of any email they obtain.

-Furthermore, email subject lines that are written in all-caps or contain too many exclamation points usually look suspicious and therefore are reported as spam more often.
+Furthermore, cold email subject lines that are written in all-caps or contain too many exclamation points usually look suspicious and therefore are reported as spam more often.

 Because of that, you should always write subject lines, titles, or even actual content without any all-caps words and limit the number of exclamation points to a minimum.

 Colorful fonts, as well as irregular font sizes, may trigger spam filters and prevent your emails from being delivered to the recipient's primary inbox.

 Many spammers use invisible/white text or various font colors and sizes in their email messages in order to trick the readers and make them accidentally click on some link.

 In addition, using different colors and sizes for your email text causes terrible UX - people tend to like uniform font sizes since they are easier to read and look more trustworthy.